manuelstofer/json-pointer/Readme.md

 ### .set(object, pointer, value)

-Sets a new value on object at the location described by pointer
+Sets a new value on object at the location described by pointer.

 ```Javascript
 var obj = {};